James Baines (clipper): History

 Capt.
 Charles McDonnell, late master of Marco Polo, took command of the ship.
-Her maiden voyage in 12 days and six hours from 12–24 September 1854 is still today an unbroken sailing ship record measured from East Boston (Boston Light) to Liverpool (Rock Light) - her homeport.
+Her maiden voyage in 12 days and six hours from 12 to 24 September 1854 is still today an unbroken sailing ship record measured from East Boston (Boston Light) to Liverpool (Rock Light) - her homeport.
 During her short career her first voyage to Australia took her 65 days from Liverpool to Melbourne (her 'second' maiden voyage from her homeport) in 1854 and 69½ days for the return passage including the famous 420 nmi day's run.
 She made four 'round' voyages to Melbourne and back to Liverpool via the Indian Ocean.
 In July 1857, James Baines (together with Champion of the Seas) was reviewed by Queen Victoria and the Prince Consort Albert while lying in Portsmouth.
 According to Lubbock, the Queen made remarks to the effect that "she did not know she possessed such a splendid ship in her Mercantile Marine."
 The clipper was in Portsmouth to load troops bound for India, having been chartered by the British Government to transport 1,000 men of the 97th Regiment.
 She returned to England with a cargo of jute, linseed, raw cowhides and rice.

 Fire and loss of the ship

 James Baines caught fire on Thursday morning, 22 April 1858 while discharging her cargo in the Huskisson Dock at Liverpool following her only voyage from India.
 The ship burned down to the waterline.
-Her remains, including the most of the undischarged cargo, were abandoned as a total loss amounting to £170,000 to her owner James Baines because the ship's insurance policy had expired three days before.
+Her remains, including most of the undischarged cargo, were abandoned as a total loss amounting to £170,000 to her owner James Baines because the ship's insurance policy had expired three days before.
 The damaged hull was sold to the Liverpudlian shipowner Robert Pace for £1,080, who converted it into a coal barge which is said to have collided with another barge in 1860 at Galway harbour, Ireland.
 Still mentioned in the Liverpool Ship's Register of 1863 her final fate is unknown.
 Another reference has it that the ship became a landing stage in Liverpool harbour for the debarking steamer passengers.
 Capt.
 Chas.
 McDonnell, the first and last master of James Baines was broken-hearted following the disastrous end of his fine ship.
 He retired from naval service and died of pneumonia a few months later in his mother's cottage at Glenariff, County Antrim, Northern Ireland.